 It is a dual-band radio that operates in two license-free RF bands, therefore eliminating the need to procure an FCC license to operate.
-It operates in the 2.4GHz Industrial, Scientific, and Medical (ISM) RF band.
-Additionally, the Atheros device operates in the lower and middle bands of the 5GHz Unlicensed National Information Infrastructure (UNII) bands.
+It operates in the 2.4 GHz Industrial, Scientific, and Medical (ISM) RF band.
+Additionally, the Atheros device operates in the lower and middle bands of the 5 GHz Unlicensed National Information Infrastructure (UNII) bands (for IEEE802.11a).

-The Atheros WLAN is capable of three operating modes, IEEE802.11a, IEEE802.11b and IEEE802.11g, wireless LAN standards governed by the IEEE (Institute of Electronics and Electrical Engineers).
-The Intel WLAN is capable of two operating modes, IEEE802.11b and IEEE802.11g.
+The Atheros and Intel(WM3B2915ABG) WLANs are capable of three operating modes, IEE802.11a, IEE802.
+11b and IEEE802.11g, wireless LAN standards governed by the IEEE(Institute of Electronics and Electrical Engineers).
+The Intel(WM3B2200GB) and Broadcom WLANs are capable of two operating modes, IEEE802.
+11b and IEEE802.11g.
+The Intel(WM3B2100) is capable of one operating mode, IEEE802.11b.

 Encoding of data is modulated using Direct Sequence Spread Spectrum (DSSS) and Complementary Code Keying (CCK) when the WLAN device is operating in IEEE 802.11b mode and Orthogonal Frequency Division Multiplexing (OFDM) when operating in IEEE802.11a or IEEE802.11g mode.